SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

 static char index0 = 0;
 static char index1 = 0;
 ```
 Note that each individual lookup table is scaled so that the sum still fits within our available output range.
-Another options would be to add more precise values initially, but scale before actually generating the output.
+Another option would be to add more precise values initially, but scale before actually generating the output.
 The output code might look something like
 ```C
 output = table0[index0] + table1[index1];